MelodieZhang/melodiezhang.github.com/_posts/2016-10-1-copyright.md

 ---
 layout:     post
-title:      Protect Copyright in Digital Age
+title:      Protecting Copyright in Digital Age
 feature-img: "/imgs/copyright/cover.jpg"
 summary: How might we raise the awareness of copyright to reduce unauthorized reprint?
 ---